stevenc-stb/spdx-3-model/model/Core/Properties/country.md

 ## Summary

-Specifies a country code of the Location
+Specifies a country code of the location.

 ## Description

-Specifies a country code of the Location
+Specifies a country code of the location.

 ## Metadata

 - name: country